stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-These properties can simplify a lot of code!
+Such properties can simplify a lot of code!
 Our earlier example becomes:

 ``` swift
 array.filter { $0.value != nil }
 ```

-These properties also let us traverse deeply into nested structures with optional chaining.
-Without them, we have to go through layers of `case let` binding.
+These properties also let us traverse deeply into nested structures using optional chaining.
+Without them, we would have to go through layers of `case let` binding.

 ``` swift
 if